My rating: 4 of 5 stars

 Almost every member of American literature’s last unambiguously major generation, the giants passing from the scene, was born in the 1930s: Carver (b.
 1938), DeLillo (b.
 1936), Didion (b.
 1934), McCarthy (b.
 1933), Morrison (b.
 1931), Oates (b.
 1938), Pynchon (b.
 1937), Roth (b.
 1933), Sontag (b.
 1933), Updike (b.
 1932), Wolfe (b.
 1930)—and we can add some that are only a few years off in either direction for good measure, like Le Guin (b.
 1929) or Ozick (b.
 1928) or Irving (b.
 1942).
 We might even take a cue from the Swedish Academy and adduce Bob Dylan (b.
 1941).

-This fact should be surprising since the Silent Generation, born from around 1925 to 1945, is so called because it came between the Greatest Generation and the Baby Boomers and seemed to leave less of an obvious historical mark than either—never producing a President, for instance.
+This fact should be surprising since the Silent Generation, born from around 1925 to 1945, is so called because it came between the Greatest Generation and the Baby Boomers and seemed to leave less of an obvious historical mark than either.
 But perhaps its greatest effect was on American letters.
 I came across an explanation for why this might be so in a 2015 profile of the renascent journalist and novelist Renata Adler (b.
 1937):

 In an essay from 1970 (“Introduction, Toward A Radical Middle”), Adler argues that her generation “grew up separately, without a rhetoric.”
 They, the Silent Generation, are small, caught between two Americas: too young to have been involved in World War II or to fully absorb its traumas, but too old to have been wholly included in the cultural upheaval of the 1960s.
 “In a way, in culture and in politics,” Adler writes, “we are the last custodians of language—because of the books we read, and because history, in our time, has wrung so many changes on the meaning of terms, and we, having never generationally perpetrated anything, have no commitment to any distortion of them.”